Gluten Free Crustless Quiche

 Instructions

-• Preheat oven to 350 degrees F. Grease a 9-10” pie plate or cast iron skillet.
+• Preheat oven to 350 degrees F. Grease a 9 or 10” pie plate or cast iron skillet.
 Set aside.

-• Add red pepper and green pepper and sauté over medium-high heat until slightly soft.
+• Cook red and green bell pepper in olive oil in a nonstick fry pan over medium-high heat until slightly soft.

-• Add tapioca flour, salt, pepper, garlic powder and onion powder to the egg mixture and whisk until completely combined.
+• Then whisk in tapioca flour, salt, pepper, garlic powder and onion powder.

 • Pour mixture into the prepared pie plate or skillet.